 Demand Response provides an opportunity for you to reduce or shift your electricity usage during peak periods.
 Demand Response programs are offered by electric system planners, utilities, and operators for balancing supply and demand.
 Such programs can lower the cost of electricity in wholesale markets and lead to lower retail rates for you.

 With energy efficiency, the goal is to lower overall energy use, but with Demand Response, the goal is to lower energy consumption at specific times.
 Large buildings have been doing this for years but now it coming to individual users.
-ConEdison in New York City offers a voluntary program that allows it to remotely adjust your air-conditioner thermostats at peak hours, such as during hot days in the summer.
+ConEdison in New York City, for example, offers a voluntary program that allows it to remotely adjust your air-conditioner thermostats at peak hours, such as during hot days in the summer.
 In exchange for participating, you get a rebate.